AriFordsham/GHCWiki/gitolite-plan.md

 - Tangential: The current directory setup is a total mess on `darcs.haskell.org`, especially since the old darcs repos hang around there (having both `testsuite` and `testsuite.git` is confusing.)
 Maybe we should clean it up if we're going to use it for a browseable directory.

-## Contact points
+### Contact points

 Austin Seipp (thoughtpolice) and Herbert Valerio Riedel (hvr) can be contacted about details or specifics.
+If you encounter any issues, you can also comment on [\#8121](https://gitlab.haskell.org//ghc/ghc/issues/8121).